Overcome Procrastination with Behavioral Therapy

 Healthy habits don’t form overnight.
 Behavioral therapy encourages gradual change, consistency, and self-compassion along the way.
 Whether you're working toward better sleep, exercise, nutrition, or time management, the key is to:

-- Take action—even when it feels uncomfortable
+Start small Take action even when it feels uncomfortable Stay consistent, not perfect

 Final Thoughts

 Procrastination may feel like a wall, but behavioral therapy teaches us how to chip away at it with small, intentional actions.
-You don’t need a burst of motivation or a perfect plan—just the willingness to take that first step.
+You don’t need a burst of motivation or a perfect plan, just the willingness to take that first step.